MRI graduates find opportunities in

 Read more from our current catalog (pdf)…

-Participating in a Career Talk session is a requirement for all Health Sciences and Nursing Division students.
+Participating in a Career Talk session is a requirement for all Health and Wellness Division students.
 The Career Talk presentation for the MRI program is presented online.

 Career Talk presentation (pdf)

-The MRI program strictly adheres to all the Health Sciences and Nursing Division policies, which are detailed on the division admissions information page.
+The MRI program strictly adheres to all the Health and Wellness Division policies, which are detailed on the division admissions information page.

 Supplemental Admissions Process